bozotics/bozotics.github.io/_posts/2020-11-25-perspective-draft.md

 ### Why teach robotics?

 Robotics itself has two very high barriers to entry: a financial barrier and a knowledge barrier.
 Firstly, robotics is inherently expensive.
 At the primary school level, robotics CCAs typically require hundreds of dollars per semester, while enrolling with private robotics educators can easily reach the thousands.
-Moreover, to own a sufficient variety of robotics parts to really be able to tinker and explore would require a substantial amount of money too.
+Moreover, to own a sufficient variety of robotics parts to really be able to tinker and explore would require a sizable amount of money.

-{% include figure image_path="/assets/images/dummy_16-9.jpg" alt="Lego parts" caption="This single cupboard of Lego parts is worth 20k SGD" %}
+{% include figure image_path="/assets/images/lego-cupboard.jpg" alt="Lego parts" caption="This single pile of Lego parts is worth over 15k SGD" %}

 This raises the second issue: exactly what parts should be bought?
 Regardless of whether one is buying Lego elements or electrical components, without prior knowledge of what these parts are, or even that they exist, it would be difficult to get started.
 This is further exacerbated by the fact that robotics is interdisciplinary by nature, which means there is no clear starting point to learn robotics, making it rather intimidating.

-This persistent inaccessibility of robotics, which has resulted in the lack of a strong maker culture in Singapore despite the increasing relevance and need for inventors and engineers, is a worrying trend we wish to see addressed.
+<p style="margin-bottom:0">This persistent inaccessibility of robotics, which has resulted in the lack of a strong maker culture in Singapore despite the increasing relevance and need for inventors and engineers, is a worrying trend we wish to see addressed. </p>

 That said, admittedly, our plans are likely not going to be make a very significant impact, but at least this can be a starting point.
 Trust in the process and who knows where this may lead us?

 ### What will we be doing?

 Our current plan is to organise day camps during the school holidays about constructing a 3D printed remote-control car.
-We find an RC car suitable because it is a simple enough “robot” that is a **fun** and well-known toy, yet it offers a lot of versatility in terms of the robotics concepts that can be taught.
+We find an RC car suitable because it is a sufficiently simple “robot” that is a **fun** and well-known toy, yet it offers a lot of versatility in terms of the robotics concepts that can be taught.

 Mechanics-wise, participants can be taught about 3D printing technologies, different car mechanisms (differentials, suspension systems), and design considerations of a car (aerodynamics, steering geometry).
 Electronics can be covered through the different electrical components used e.g. LED lights, motors, batteries, etc. Even simple programming can be taught through learning about how the motors and servos are controlled or how the car interprets the RC signals.
 And at the end of the day, everyone gets a free RC car, who wouldn’t like that?

-By experiencing the joy of having their own physical creation come to life, these participants will get to experience what makes robotics fundamentally enjoyable and interesting.
+By experiencing the joy of seeing their own physical creation come to life, these participants will get to understand what makes robotics fundamentally enjoyable and interesting.

 As for the car itself, it is designed on a 1:30 scale, relatively small to keep unit costs low.
 It is modelled after the Bugatti Chiron, although the final design would likely have to be modified to avoid any copyright problems 🙃.
 However, for the logistics of running these events, we can only hope that the situation improves by next year such that hosting these group activities would be possible.
 Till then, fingers crossed!

-{% include figure image_path="/assets/images/rc-car-front.jpg" alt="RC Car Design" caption="Front steering with independent suspension (currently using M3 bolts since we don’t have M2)" %}
+{% include figure image_path="/assets/images/rc-car-front.jpg" alt="RC Car Design" caption="Front steering with independent suspension (temporarily using M3 bolts since we don’t have M2)" %}

 ## 3. Renovation